wxin4/wxin4.github.io/_pages/terms.md

 title: "Terms and Privacy Policy"
 last_modified_at: 2016-06-06
 toc: true
-toc_label: "My Table of Contents"
+toc_label: " ON THIS PAGE"
-toc_icon: "cog"
+toc_icon: "award"
 ---

 ## Privacy Policy